AymanNabih/flycode/README.md

-## 2. Configuring fruit fly-based codes available on the literature for comparison purposes
+## 2. Configuring fruit fly-based codes available on the literature

-Here I'll show how to configure the environment to run and test at least (5) implementations written in Python and Julia languages
+Here I'll show how to configure the environment to run and test at least (5) implementations written in Python, Julia and other languages for comparison purposes

-**2.1.
-Fly-LSH**
+**2.1 Fly-LSH**

 Source: [A Python implementation of efficient LSH inspired by fruit fly brain](https://github.com/dataplayer12/Fly-LSH)